Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Step 1: Prepare Coffee And Water

-Grind about 40 grams of your favorite light or medium roast coffee beans.
-Use a medium-coarse grind for a Chemex.
+Grind about 40 grams of coffee beans at a medium-coarse grind.
 Since the Chemex has thick-walled filters and this brews two cups, use a coarser grind than other pour over coffee.

-I use a 1:16 ratio of coffee to water.
-This means heat 22 ounces (640 grams) of water to 205 degrees Fahrenheit.
+I use a 1:16 ratio of coffee to water, which means 22 ounces (640 grams) of water to 200-205 degrees Fahrenheit.
 If you boil the water, let it cool for 30-60 seconds before starting the pour.

 Step 2: Set And Wet The Coffee Filter